andrew-sayers--frontier-forums/frontier-forums-moderation-tools/README.md

 frontier-forums-moderation-tools
 ================================

-Tools to ease the moderation process on http://forums.frontier.co.uk/
+Tools to ease the moderation process on [The Frontier Forums](http://forums.frontier.co.uk/)

 Based on BabelExt.